GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-15-ultmate-bepswap-guide.md

   - Guides
   - "Liquidity Pool"
   - THORChain
 author_profile: false
 classes: wide
 ---

-Below is a video guide to the BepSwap interface.
-This covere how to add, swap and remove funds using a real wallet I created.
+Below is a video guide to THORChain's BepSwap interface.
+This covers how to add, swap and remove funds using a real wallet.

-I add funds into the BNB:Rune pool - the process is the same for any other pool.
-Remember there needs to be a 50%/50% split of the asset and Rune in order to add to the Liquidity Pool.
+In the video funds are added into the BNB:Rune pool, however the process is the same for any other pool.
+Remember there needs to be a 50/50 split of the asset and Rune in order to add to the Liquidity Pool.
-If you just add the asset, the swap is done under the hood for you.

 {% include video id="pcwx27k1u4c" provider="youtube" %}